 MONQ offers free world-wide shipping with purchase of $25 or more.

 The Zen MONQ personal diffuser is going to get a “thumbs up” from me.

 It’s a cool, handy little device that didn’t necessarily work any miracles – but it did for me what it claims to do – which is promote a sense of well-being and calm.

 Visit MONQ’s website to check out all their amazing blends and money saving offers.
-Use my links to take an extra discount off your purchase.
+Use coupon code MARYLISA60819 to save 30% off your purchase.